miso-lims/miso-lims/docs/admin/site-configuration.md

 ### `miso.smtp.holdMinutes`

 Minimum number of minutes to wait before sending notifications.
 This allows time for the user to catch mistakes and revise the data or cancel the notification before it is sent.
+Defaults to 60 if unspecified.

 ### `miso.smtp.throttleMinutes`